0xFazal/command-line-gen-ai/README.md

 > **Tip:** You can set bash or zsh alias 'ai' for executing the above commands so that its handy to start the bot.

-Visit fazal.me for more info about me.
+Visit https://fazal.me for more info about me.